la2050/archive/_projects/2014/tianguis-a-digital-exchange-of-goods-ideas-and-cultura.md

     - Jobs per capita
     - Minority- and women-owned firms
   Please describe yourself: Collaboration (partners are signed up and ready to hit the ground running!)
+  What resources does your project need?:
+    - Money (financial capital)
   impact_metrics: >-
     By providing the support for entrepreneurially inclined Latin@s in the informal economy our project will assist in the transition to and creation